wnchan/tp/docs/DeveloperGuide.md

 8. Checking a group

    1. Test case: `checkGroup 4`<br>
-      Expected: Checks if group 4 fulfills requirements mentioned in the `help` window.
+      Expected: Checks if group 4 fulfils requirements mentioned in the `help` window.
 Returns message of requirements that are and are not fulfilled.

-   2. Test case: `checkGroup a`
+   2. Test case: `checkGroup a`<br>
       Expected: Error details shown in status message as command only accepts non-zero unsigned integers.

 9. Listing all tasks